-Clean Energy Jobs policy would raise $700m per year for investment in Oregon
+Clean Energy Jobs policy would raise hundreds of millions per year for investment in Oregon

-New estimates show Oregon’s share of proceeds from a cap and price on climate pollution would be roughly $700 million per year by the time the program begins in 2021.
+New estimates show Oregon’s share of proceeds from a cap and price on climate pollution would be hundreds of millions of dollars per year by the time the program begins in 2021.
 The estimate is based on HB 2135, currently under consideration by the House, which would allow our state to link up with the existing North American Carbon Market featuring California, Quebec and Ontario (2018).

 The bill is designed to target investments in Oregon to economically distressed and climate-impacted communities first -- like rural, low-income and communities of color.

 “The $700 million figure is fairly easy to estimate, taking emissions data from Oregon’s Department of Environmental Quality and the base price of allowances on the North American market,” said Sean Penrith, Executive Director of The Climate Trust.
 “The bill directs the funds to be spent on projects with emissions reductions and also co-benefits for business and communities.”

 Meanwhile, 10 other U.S. states already participate in pollution pricing programs.
 Those jurisdictions are celebrating economic growth and reduced emissions.